Bird ringing: Education

-Some results
+Regulation

 Ringing activities are often regulated by national agencies but because ringed birds may be found across countries, there are consortiums that ensure that recoveries and reports are collated.
-In the UK, bird ringing is organized by the British Trust for Ornithology.
+In the UK, bird ringing is organised by the British Trust for Ornithology.
 In North America the U.S. Bird Banding Laboratory collaborates with Canadian programs and since 1996, partners with the North American Banding Council (NABC).
-Waterfowl hunters may report the band number of the bird they killed or observed, and find out the details of that specific bird such as breed, age, and banding location.
-Bird bands are often seen as a prize because they are still relatively rare.
+Waterfowl hunters may report the ring number of the bird they killed or observed, and find out the details of that specific bird such as breed, age, and ringing location.
+Bird rings are often seen as a prize because they are still relatively rare.
 The European Union for Bird Ringing (EURING) consolidates ringing data from the various national programs in Europe.
 In Australia, the Australian Bird and Bat Banding Scheme manages all bird and bat ringing information. while SAFRING manages bird ringing activities in South Africa.
 Bird ringing in India is managed by the Bombay Natural History Society.
 BirdRing rings in the Neotropics and Africa.
 The National Center for Bird Conservation (CEMAVE) coordinates a national scheme for bird ringing in Brazil.